annahaensch/NeighborhoodViewer/Final_Report.md

 ![](https://raw.githubusercontent.com/annahaensch/NeighborhoodViewer/master/barh1.png)

-To further refine our analysis, we consdier the bar chart below which only counts those venues in the category 'Coffee Shop.'
+To further refine our analysis, we consider the bar chart below which only counts those venues in the category 'Coffee Shop.'
 From this we see that Prudential, Chinatown / Tufts - New England Medical Cener, Beacon Hill all have 4 or more coffee shows (in addition, West End / Back of the Hill, Fenway / East Fens / Longwood, East Cambridge / Wellington - Harrington, and Brighton are in the next tier with 3 each), telling a slighly different story than the first graph.
 In particular, North End is saturated with coffee shop adjacent business, but not necessarily with coffee shops themselves.

 ![](https://raw.githubusercontent.com/annahaensch/NeighborhoodViewer/master/barh2.png)